Teleport Connect: Virtual 2024

 Troubleshooting

-To check if the Discovery Service is working correctly, you can check if any Kubernetes clusters have been discovered.
-To do this, you can use the tctl get kube_cluster command and inspect if the expected clusters have already been imported into Teleport.
+First, check if any Kubernetes clusters have been discovered.
+To do this, you can use the tctl get kube_cluster command and check if the expected Kubernetes clusters have already been registered with your Teleport cluster.

-If some clusters do not appear in the list, check if the filtering labels match the missing cluster tags or look into the service logs for permission errors.
+If some Kubernetes clusters do not appear in the list, check if the Discovery Service selector labels match the missing Kubernetes cluster tags or look into the Discovery Service logs for permission errors.

-If the tctl get kube_cluster command returns the discovered clusters, but the tsh kube ls command does not include them, check that you have set the kubernetes_service.resources section correctly.
+If the tctl get kube_cluster command returns the discovered clusters, but the tctl kube ls command does not include them, check that you have set the kubernetes_service.resources section correctly.

 kubernetes_service: